Dysfold/vk-license/README.md

-Valtakausi (vk-ts) license contains URLs that refer to files in master branch of this repository.
+Dysfold license contains URLs that refer to files in master branch of this repository.
 No actual development is done here.